tyfkda/xcc/README.md

 Hello, world!
 ```

-You can use WASM runtime (Wasmtime, Wasmer, etc.).
+You can also use WASM/WASI runtime (Wasmtime, Wasmer, etc.), too.

 #### Missing features